sandervspl/ts-react-mobx-boilerplate/README.md

 This boilerplate uses TypeScript for more consistent and better code maintainability.
 TypeScript is a typed superset of JavaScript, which means variables can be assigned with data types.
 TypeScript will decrease bugs and improve documentation of the code.

 ### Ducks
-This boilerplate uses the [Ducks](https://github.com/erikras/ducks-modular-redux) pattern for Redux, that means that the actionTypes, actions and reducers are bundled together in an isolated module.
+This boilerplate uses the MobX for its state management.

-### Redux DevTools
-To use de Redux DevTools install the [Redux DevTools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd) from the chrome webstore.

 ## Styling
 ### Local styles